Raspberries and Kohlrabi

 Sourdough Fried Chicken

-Published: Sep 7, 2020 · Modified: Aug 7, 2023 by Erica Schramek · This post may contain affiliate links. · As an Amazon Associate I earn from qualifying purchases.
+Modified: Dec 28, 2023 · Published: Sep 7, 2020 by Erica Schramek · This post may contain affiliate links. · As an Amazon Associate I earn from qualifying purchases.

 Jump to Recipe Print Recipe

-Sourdough fried chicken is a great way to use up excess sourdough discard.
+Fried Sourdough Chicken is a unique way to use up excess sourdough discard.
 Plus they are tender, juicy, and crispy.

 They are full of flavor and are the perfect combination of tender juicy chicken and crispy fried batter that has just a bit of sourdough tang.